-He’s looking around, checking things out and feeling good!
+He’s looked around, checked things out and is feeling good!

 “Everybody will love it!”
-He exclaims.
+He exclaimed.
 “I mean, one day everybody will love it.
 When there is an everybody.
-Well,” God concedes.
+Well,” God conceded.
 “I guess I am ALL.
 And so, I am everybody and I love it!”

-God takes a moment to review his work.
-Ticking off achievements on his mental list.
-Boy was he proud of the something out of nothing he’d been pulling off all week!
+God took a moment to review his work.
+Ticked off achievements on his mental ‘to do’ list.
+Boy was he proud of the something out of nothing he’d pulled off – in one week!

 - Planet out of the void.
 Great illumination.
 Check.

 - Liveable, with an atmosphere, water of life, and so forth.
 Check.